bbouffaut/ajax-to-sip-gateway/README.md

 ### Installation Guide ###

 There is no detailed set-up guide.
-Please contact me if you need further details about set-up of this project
+Please contact me if you need further details about project set-up.